Sudden Oak Death

 Since the early 1990s, oaks and tanoaks have been dying in the coastal counties of California.
 To date more than 1 million tanoaks have died from the disease known as sudden oak death (SOD).
 It wasn’t until 2001 that scientists identified the pathogen as a water mold they named Phytophthora ramorum.

 P. ramorum has a broad range of hosts, including hardwoods (several oak species), softwoods, like Douglas fir, and many popular ornamental plants like rhododendron, viburnum and camellia.
-Some may succumb to the disease, whereas others facilitate the spread of the fungus.
+Some may succumb to the disease, whereas others facilitate the spread of the oomycete.

 Through ongoing surveys, APHIS-PPQ continues to define the extent of the pathogen’s distribution in the U.S. and limit its artificial spread beyond infected areas through quarantine and public education.